Iris nelsonii: Taxonomy

 It has the common names of 'Abbeville red iris' or 'Abbeville swamp iris' and occasionally Nelson's iris.

 It was discovered in the late 1930s by W. B. Macmillan near Abbeville, Vermilion Parish in the US state of Louisiana.

 In July 1958, Charles W. Arny Jr. (a known Louisiana iris hybridizer) wrote an article in the 'Bulletin of the American Iris Society' #150 about the importance of the recently found Abbeville Iris and its use in creating new hybrids.

 Iris nelsonii was then first published and described by Randolph in 'Baileya' (a Quarterly Journal of Horticultural Taxonomy of Ithaca, New York) 14: 150 in 1966.

 Lowell Randolph had collaborated with Ira S. "Ike" Nelson (a professor of horticulture at the University of Louisiana at Lafayette) since 1942, after the first show of the 'Society for Louisiana Irises' was held.
 Randolph named the new iris after him.
 Nelson later died in a car accident.

 It appears on Washington Flora Checklist.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003, then updated on 3 December 2004.

 Iris nelsonii is an accepted name by the RHS.

-Distribution and habitat

-It is native to North America.